Asymptotic Pad\'e Predictions up to Six Loops in QCD and Eight Loops in $\lambda\phi^4$: The quark mass anomalous dimension in QCD

 where

 Here $C_A$ and $C_F$ are defined in Eq.~\eqref{cas}.
-As earlier, the symmetric tensors $d^{abcd}_A$, $d^{abcd}_F$ are defined in Ref.~\cite{qcd4} and the resulting quartic Casimirs $d^{abcd}_Ad^{abcd}_A$ etc are given for $SU(N_C)$ in Refs.~\cite{qcd4,wap1}.
-Also $d_Q$ is the dimension of the quark representation, so that $d_Q=N_C$ for $SU(N_C)$.
-We start by briefly reviewing the experience of using Pad\'e approximants for the quark mass anomalous dimension at four loops.
+As earlier, $d_{AF}$, $d_{FF}$ are the quartic Casimirs defined in Eq.~\eqref{quarts} in terms of the symmetric tensors $d^{abcd}_A$, $d^{abcd}_F$, which in turn are defined in Ref.~\cite{qcd4}.
+Again, $d_{AF}$, $d_{FF}$ are given for $SU(N_C)$ in Refs.~\cite{qcd4}.} Also $d_Q$ is the dimension of the quark representation, so that $d_Q=N_C$ for $SU(N_C)$.
+As in the case of the QCD $\beta$-function, we have examined the size of the quartic Casimir contributions relative to the remainder of each anomalous dimension coefficient.
+The contributions of $d_{AF}$ and $d_{FF}$ to $\gamma_{3,0}$ and $\gamma_{3,1}$ are around $3\%$ and $2\%$ respectively for $N_C=3$, that of $d_{AF}$ decreasing and that of $d_{FF}$ increasing (as in the QCD case) as $N_C$ is increased ($d_{AA}$ does not contribute at this order).
+These contributions are slightly smaller than those in the case of the QCD $\beta$-function, though the absence of $d_{AA}$ results in the exact ``w/o~QC'' and ``w.~QC'' values of the coefficients being much closer than for QCD.
+We shall perform a similar investigation at the next loop order.
+We start our Pad\'e analysis for the quark mass anomalous dimension by briefly reviewing the experience of using Pad\'e approximants at four loops in this context.
 Here we are largely following the calculations of Ref.~\cite{wap1}, where the Pad\'e predictions were checked against the (then) recently-computed exact four-loop results of Refs.~\cite{chet3,larin}.